Rare-earth element: Geology

 It is possible to observe the serial trend of the REE by reporting their normalized concentrations against the atomic number.
 The trends that are observed in "spider" diagrams are typically referred to as "patterns", which may be diagnostic of petrological processes that have affected the material of interest.

 According to the general shape of the patterns or thanks to the presence (or absence) of so-called "anomalies", information regarding the system under examination and the occurring geochemical processes can be obtained.
-The anomalies represent enrichment (positive anomalies) or depletion (negative anomalies) of specific elements along the series and are graphically recognizable as positive or negative “peaks” along the REE patterns.
+The anomalies represent enrichment (positive anomalies) or depletion (negative anomalies) of specific elements along the series and are graphically recognizable as positive or negative "peaks" along the REE patterns.
 The anomalies can be numerically quantified as the ratio between the normalized concentration of the element showing the anomaly and the predictable one based on the average of the normalized concentrations of the two elements in the previous and next position in the series, according to the equation:

 where $[\text{REE}_i]_n$ is the normalized concentration of the element whose anomaly has to be calculated, $[\text{REE}_{i-1}]_n$ and $[\text{REE}_{i+1}]_n$ the normalized concentrations of the respectively previous and next elements along the series.

 The rare-earth elements patterns observed in igneous rocks are primarily a function of the chemistry of the source where the rock came from, as well as the fractionation history the rock has undergone.
 Fractionation is in turn a function of the partition coefficients of each element.
-Partition coefficients are responsible for the fractionation of a trace elements (including rare-earth elements) into the liquid phase (the melt/magma) into the solid phase (the mineral).
-If an element preferentially remains in the solid phase it is termed ‘compatible’, and it preferentially partitions into the melt phase it is described as ‘incompatible’.
+Partition coefficients are responsible for the fractionation of trace elements (including rare-earth elements) into the liquid phase (the melt/magma) into the solid phase (the mineral).
+If an element preferentially remains in the solid phase it is termed 'compatible', and if it preferentially partitions into the melt phase it is described as 'incompatible'.
 Each element has a different partition coefficient, and therefore fractionates into solid and liquid phases distinctly.
 These concepts are also applicable to metamorphic and sedimentary petrology.